Skip to content ↓

 For eligible working families:

-• Three-day places: Tuesdays, Wednesdays and Thursdays, 9am to 4pm: 15 free hours plus 6 paid-for hours
+• Three-day places: Tuesdays, Wednesdays and Thursdays, 9am to 4pm: 15 free hours plus 6 Additional Hours

 If we fail to fill these places, we offer: